 The Bhutan West East Traverse Tour is a complete package for exploring the entire kingdom of Bhutan.
 The 14 days of this tour is an incredible journey that takes you to the major tourist destinations across the ‘Land of Thunder Dragon’, Bhutan.
 The Eastern and Western Bhutan Tour provides you once in a lifetime opportunity to behold the Bhutanese lifestyle closely and learn about the divine Vajrayana Buddhist culture.

 The Bhutan Wes East Traverse Tour is specially designed to give you a real taste of rural Bhutan.
-The particular itinerary offers you an exceptional chance to witness the magnificent natural canopies and unleash the historic folklores of Bhutan all at the same time with sightseeing in Trashigang, Bumthang, Punakha and Thimphu.
-This Bhutan tour package begins from Guwahati, India and takes you right across the major towns and hubs of Bhutan extending from East to West.
+The particular itinerary offers you an exceptional chance to witness the magnificent natural canopies and unleash the historic folklores of Bhutan, all at the same time with sightseeing in Trashigang, Bumthang, Punakha, and Thimphu.
+This Bhutan tour package begins from Guwahati, India, and takes you right across Bhutan's major towns and hubs, extending from East to West.
 The Bhutan Wes East Traverse Tour is just the right one to discover the treasures of the fascinating Kingdom of Bhutan.